Bromeliad Flowers Losing Color: When & How To Prune Them Off

 Conclusion

-Either way, Bromeliad flowers are long lasting and I’ll be buying them for years to come.
+Either way, Bromeliad flowers are long lasting, and I’ll buy new plants for years to come.
 I just can’t resist!

 Happy gardening,